 How did people socialise and communicate before the internet?

-Social media, FaceTime and mobile phones make communicating and arranging social occasions effortless.
+Social media, FaceTime and mobile phones make communicating effortless.
 But what did people do pre-technology?

 People used to write letters